Meet the Team

 Doctoral Student

-Casey earned her master’s degree in Applied Developmental Psychology from the University of Virginia’s Curry School of Education in the spring of 2020 and joined the VCU developmental psychology doctoral program later that year.
-Her research interests center on the developmental impact that traumatic experiences have on children.
-She plans to focus specifically on children's perceptions of their experience as well as individual and contextual factors that influence their responses to traumatic experiences and trauma treatment.
+Casey earned her bachelor's degree in Psychology and Religious Studies from the University of Virginia in 2019.
+She went on to obtain a master’s degree in Applied Developmental Psychology from the University of Virginia’s Curry School of Education in the spring of 2020 and joined the VCU Developmental Psychology doctoral program later that year.
+Her research focuses on the individual and contextual factors that can inform children's perceptions of traumatic experiences and overall development.
+Specifically, she is interested in parent-child interactions and social-emotional development in the context of child maltreatment.

 Doctoral Student